Inside Japan's 'suicide forest'

 Aokigahara's dark reputation has been around for decades.
 In a popular 1960 novel by Japanese author Seicho Matsumoto, a heroine heads into the forest to take her own life.
 More recently, in a 2016 American horror film, "The Forest," a woman goes there looking for her twin sister, who mysteriously disappeared in the woods.

-Over 100 people who were not from the area surrounding Aokigahara committed suicide there between 2013 and 2015, according to a local government report.
+More than 100 people who were not from the area surrounding Aokigahara committed suicide there between 2013 and 2015, according to a local government report.
 Countrywide, suicides totaled roughly 24,000 people in 2015 alone, according to the country's Ministry of Health, Labor and Welfare.
 These numbers do not include attempted suicides.

 Experts have long considered why some choose to come to the forest to die.
 Three decades ago, a Japanese psychiatrist who interviewed a handful of Aokigahara suicide survivors wrote that a key reason was that "they believed that they would be able to die successfully without being noticed."